-- 1. Our intention is to inspire a lifelong love of reading. - 2.
-Reading time is for interaction and closeness.
-Be patient with all your attention on your child. - 3.
-For younger children, have them sit in your lap or close to you when reading. - 4.
-Ask your keiki what he/she sees in the picture and write down what is said.
+1. Our intention is to inspire a lifelong love of reading.

+2. Reading time is for interaction and closeness.
+Be patient with all your attention on your child.

+3. For younger children, have them sit in your lap or close to you when reading.

+4. Ask your keiki what he/she sees in the picture and write down what is said.
 Those sentences and words are in your child's brain.
 Your child can retell the story much earlier than they can read the story.
 In general, children's listening vocabulary is two years above his/her reading vocabulary.

-As an extension, look for books written in a foreign language, it's so fun to hear what the child says is happening in the book. - 5.
-During early childhood years, have your child draw pictures on blank paper about this book, using proper pencil grip. - 6.
-Play Eye Spy and look for the kitty paw print in each picture. - 7.
-Take time to talk about the words in this story and how they relate to your child's life.
+5. During early childhood years, have your child draw pictures on blank paper, about this book, using proper pencil grip.

+6. Play Eye Spy and look for the kitty paw print in each picture.

+7. Take time to talk about the words in this story and how they relate to your child's life.
 "When did you do something generous?
 When did you feel balanced by being in nature like the brothers felt when they were in the ocean?
 Was someone ever kind to you?
-Tell me about it." - 8.
-Be an engauged listener.
+Tell me about it."

+8. Be an engaged listener.
 Ask questions, "What would you wish?"
-Explain that being kind and generous fills you up with "happy juice" which is a teacher's term for endorphins. - 9.
-As an art extension activity, make a cat puppet with a small lunch-size paper bag or a sock that you can Sharpie to design a cat's face.
+Explain that being kind and generous fills you up with "happy juice" which is a teacher's term for endorphins.

+9. As an art extension activity, make a cat puppet with a small lunch-size paper bag or a sock that you can Sharpie to design a cat's face.
 You can also use a chopstick and a 3x5 card to make a stick puppet.
-Be sure to give the cat puppet a name that starts with a B. - 10.
-If your child gets wiggly, stop reading and play a game.
+Be sure to give the cat puppet a name that starts with a B.

+10. If your child gets wiggly, stop reading and play a game.
 Your child can take a walk outside or get a drink of water.
 Jump up and down 100 times!
 (Children love this!)
-For Keiki's stability, cross their hands over their chest, as they jump.
-Remind them not to spin, just jump.
+For keiki's stability, cross their hands over their chest, as they jump.
+Remind him/her not to spin, just jump.
 Jump to math facts or a rhythm for another variation.
-Then, when they are ready, start reading again.
+Then, when your child is ready, start reading again.

-Neurogenesis creating new brain cells: It occurs 5 minutes after vigorously increasing your heart rate!
+Neurogenesis means creating new brain cells: It occurs 5 minutes after vigorously increasing your heart rate!
 Jumping is a beneficial and fun activity for learning.
-Rebounders and trampolines are great, too.
+Rebounders and trampo-lines are great, too.
 Children have always known this.
-They love trampolines.
-Do it like us and go for the fun factor every time you read.
+Do it like we do it and go for the fun factor every time you read.